luomus/species-challenge/README.md

 ### Next

 * Fix autocomplete-added species min/max dates being 2022-??
+* Make challenge cards use uniform height
+* Challenge sort order (int) for the front page - larger number shown on top
 * Refactor trashing.
 Now issues with
     * Should removal be completely different procedure, that only UPDATES trashed = 1, and does not UPDATE anything else?
     * field value can be "1" or true, "0" or false